 First, it’s important to understand what are the biggest causes of stress during tax time.
 Then, we’ll provide a case study of how one company we worked with changed their ways, and finally, we’ll talk through four strategies to help you alleviate tax time stress.

 One of the biggest frustrations during tax time is having to play catch-up and clean-up to even be able to file taxes.
 There is often an expectation that a tax preparer can fix months of messy financial data and whip up a return in a matter of hours.
-Guess what… it doesn’t work that way.
-First off, your tax preparer shouldn’t be fixing anything; it’s the responsibility of your bookkeeper and/or accountant to get the tax preparer everything they need to file your taxes.
-This is made monumentally easier when your business’s financials are consistently updated monthly.
+But it doesn’t work that way.
+First, your tax preparer shouldn’t be fixing anything; it’s the responsibility of your bookkeeper and/or accountant to get the tax preparer everything they need to file your taxes.
+This is made easier when your business’s financials are consistently updated monthly.

 The tax preparer then takes that information and files your taxes.
 Putting the tax return together is only 20-25% of the entire tax process.
 75-80% of the process is on the shoulders of the bookkeepers and accountants reconciling accounts, gathering info from 1099 contractors, making sure the W-3 ties out to the financials, making sure fixed assets are captured accordingly as capital assets and not direct expenses, compiling end of the year statements on any loans, etc.

 Lastly, any outstanding issues/questions need to be answered by the company/client.
-This is not the time for you to disappear expecting your accountants and tax preparers to handle everything; they will need information from you and the quicker you turn that information around, the more painless the process will be.
+This is not the time for you to disappear and expect your accountants and tax preparers to handle everything; they will need information from you.
+The quicker you turn that information around, the more painless the process will be.

 2. Previous years’ tax returns haven’t been filed